 The ExpressVPN vs VyprVPN battle comes to an end and we are ready to declare the winner.

 The fight was a lot closer than expected.
 VyprVPN is able to deliver more with less due to strong technology, and a clear direction.

-ExpressVPN wins in the end because it has all that and more – torrenting and streaming are too important for users to ignore.
+ExpressVPN wins in the end because it has all that and more – streaming is just too important for users to ignore.